 LTE Cat 1 Complements LTE-M and NB-IoT for Massive IoT Applications

 The two cellular low-power categories LTE-M and NB-IoT have been designed to address the large majority of what is now known as massive IoT applications (because millions of objects can be connected) where only very low data rate is required.
-However, as the concept of what IoT can include has expanded, it became clear that certain IoT applications require higher than LTE-M speed.
-These include applications that need to support high quality voice and/or low latency.
+However, as the concept of what the IoT is has expanded, it became clear that certain IoT applications require a data rate higher than LTE-M. These include applications that need to support high quality voice and/or low latency.
 For these types of applications, LTE Cat 1, providing up to 10 megabits/second of throughput, became recognized as a powerful IoT solution.
 It is found to be ideal for devices such as health and fitness wearables or audio-streaming hearables, with or without voice support, security cameras, and some high-end meters and data aggregators.
-While LTE Cat 1 existed prior to the introduction of LTE-M and NB-IoT, the new demand to use it for IoT began a new wave of development to use it for these newer types of IoT applications, LTE Cat 1 has been re-defined with the introduction of the LTE Cat 1 bis variant (using one antenna) and it is now optimized for IoT, bringing it closer to LTE-M in terms of cost-effectiveness and low power consumption.
+While LTE Cat 1 existed prior to the introduction of LTE-M and NB-IoT, the new demand to use it for IoT began a new wave of development to use it for these newer types of IoT applications, LTE Cat 1 has now been re-defined with the introduction of the LTE Cat 1bis variant (using only one antenna instead of two) and it is now optimized for IoT, bringing it nearly equivalent to LTE-M in terms of cost-effectiveness and low power consumption.
+It is important to note that any Cat 1 network can enable Cat 1bis devices without any network change or upgrade.

 Cellular IoT Supports Broadband Applications Too